 Þuríður Jónsdóttir - Secretary of the Society of Icelandic Composers

-The festival takes place at the award-winning cultural and social center, Harpa, beautifully located at the sea in the heart of Reykjavík.
+The festival takes place at the award-winning cultural and social center, Harpa, beautifully located at the sea in the heart of Reykjavík, as well as other smaller venues around the city centre.
 Harpa Reykjavík Concert Hall and Conference Centre was designed by artist Olafur Eliasson, Henning Larsen Architects and Batteríið Architects.
 The building has won multiple awards for architecture including Mies van der Rohe in 2013.
 The prestigious music magazine Gramophone chose Harpa as one of the best concert halls of the new millennium.